Whiteknight/ParserObjects/README.md

 ## Current Status

-ParserObjects library is currently in active development. **v5.0.0** is available on Nuget and is preferred over all previous versions.
+ParserObjects library is currently in active development.
+Version **6** is available on Nuget and is preferred over all previous versions.